gzjose42/Portfolio/Portfolio_README.md

 # Portfolio

+VozFeliz Student Portal:
+I developed a student portal for a vocal training coach's website.
+Using PHP, I created a page that recognized who was currently signed in and if they are new, it creates a directory for them.
+Then you can upload their files into their directory and they will be displayed on their site.
+Also I helped fix the majority of the visual aspects of the website.

 Suggest.java:
 This program is used to demonstrate a suggestion algoritm similar to how a music streaming service suggests the next song to play based on the current song.
 For this demo, the songs